Chengqunniu/T2A2/README.md

 * Id (PK, serial int, not null) Primary key
 * Comment (text)
 * Rating (int(0-5), not null)
-* Customer id (int, FK, not null) Links to the customers table
+* Customer id (int, FK, not null) Links to the customers table.
+One review belongs to a particular customer.
+And a customer might have many reviews.
 * Product id (int, FK, not null).
-Links to the products table
+Links to the products table.
+One review relates to one product.
+And a product might have many reviews.

 #### Relationship (customers table and reviews table)